novialife/Bengtbroder/FastAPI/app/README.md

 In ./app run uvicorn main:app to start the FastAPI server to be able to serve the backend to the frontend.
 Run this together with a React server by running npm start in the ../beerlens/ folder

+See [https://fastapi.tiangolo.com/tutorial/] for information about the FastAPI server structure